-The application for leave must be made in writing to Student Services.
-You may use our standard Leave of Absence Application Form (available on the web or at the Student Centre on your Campus), or you may simply provide the following details in a fax, email or letter:
+The application for leave may be submitted through My Enrolment.
+Or you may use our standard Leave of Absence Application Form (available on the web or at the Student Centre on your Campus), or you may simply provide the following details in a fax ,email or letter:

-- name and Student Identification Number:
+- name and Student Identification Number;

 - course name (eg Bachelor of Business);

 - date you wish to start leave;

 - the study period and year you wish to return to your studies.